This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 If you have free time in Vancouver before you board the ship, my two favorite spots were Stanley Park and the Dr. Sun Yat-Sen Classical Chinese Garden.

-It’s not often that sightDOING travelers take a day off.
-Cruises force you to…and that’s a good thing.
+Cruises force you to take a day off…and that’s a good thing.
 I spent the majority of my sea days alternating between eating and watching the scenery go by.
 It’s also a great chance to practice with your camera so that you’re ready for the perfect shot later on during the trip.
+Watch for whales along this route!
+I saw a few orcas on my first trip.

 Tuesday – Ketchikan